 Summer and articling student salaries and benefits are competitive with firms in downtown Vancouver.
 Our summer students also have the option of taking five paid vacation days.
 Any summer student who accepts a position to return as an articling student the following year will receive a bonus payable towards their law school tuition.

-A Day in the Life – Brendan Dawes
+A Day in the Life – Makaela Peters

-A first-hand account from one of our previous Articled Students, who now practices at Singleton Reynolds as an Associate.
+A first-hand account from one of our previous Summer Students, who now studies at Singleton Reynolds as an Articling Student.

 The application processes for 2020 Summer Students and 2020-2021 Articled Students are now closed.
 The next recruitment process will be for 2021-2022 Articled Students in the summer of 2020.
 We will also be participating in on-campus interviews in the fall to recruit 2021 Summer Students.